mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

    - Must run MongoDB Enterprise.
 MongoDB, Inc. grants a :doc:`special license </reference/legal/cloud-manager-backup-license>` to use MongoDB Enterprise for |mms| backups.

-   - Cannot back up sharded clusters.
-Do not upgrade sharded clusters to ``"featureCompatibilityVersion" : 4.2`` if you need to back up your sharded cluster.

    - Cannot restore to a specific a
      :doc:`point in time </tutorial/nav/restore-overview>` or use